Current Planned Developments in Greater Estero

 Abbiati Dental Office Building US 41 and Fountain Lakes

-The Estero PZDB conducted a public information meeting for the proposed Abbiati Emergency Dental Office Building on a 1.45-acre vacant parcel on the west side of US 41, south of the Fountain Lakes entrance.
-The preliminary plans call for 10,000 square feet for dental offices and 5,000 square feet for general office use.
+The Abbiati Emergency Dental Office Building will be constructed on a 1.45-acre vacant parcel on the west side of US 41, south of the Fountain Lakes entrance.
+The preliminary plans call for 10,000 square feet for dental offices and possibly 5,000 square feet for general office use.

-They plan to offer walk-in services for residents experiencing a dental emergency.
+They plan to offer walk-in services to residents experiencing dental emergencies.
 The building would face the street with parking behind it.
 The architecture is Prairie style.
 Among the list of green and sustainable building features are a Tesla solar roof and power wall storage system, rainwater harvesting and cistern for landscape watering, and recycled materials where possible.
 They also plan to have a covered seating area for the public.

 Aldi’s located on the South Side of Corkscrew Road just east of Stoneybrook Golf Drive